LukaHarambasic/digitalcards/README.md

 - If you used one of the buttons you are done - everything you publish on `main` will be published
 - You also can manually connect your repository to Neltify/Vercel or similar services
-- If you are here you will know what you ahve to do :D
+- If you are here you will know what you have to do :D

 ### Sharing